 The charge will be calculated for the period from each Monday to Sunday (GMT), and will be payable on a retrospective basis.
-The charge will be debited from a customer’s UK wallet each Wednesday, alongside any applicable premium charge.
+The charge will be debited from a customer’s wallet each Wednesday, alongside any applicable premium charge.

 The charge will only be incurred for any week when a customer’s betting activity meets the criteria.
 Please note the charge will not be applicable to any lay bets.

-During a weekly cycle, a customer has matched back bets to an aggregate value of AUS $10,000 over 1000 NSW and Western Australia thoroughbred markets.
+During a weekly cycle, a customer has matched back bets to an aggregate value of AUS $10,000 on 25 NSW thoroughbred markets.
 The customer has AUS $100 in Total Commission generated.